blake01/backwall/README.md

 **fadeTimeSecs**
 - *Type*: Optional, default = 0.5
-- **Description**: The cross-fade transition time from 0% to 100% opacity when each image loads
+- *Description*: The cross-fade transition time from 0% to 100% opacity when each image loads.
+Will effectively be 0 on browsers that do not support CSS3 transitions.

 ### Callbacks